Transient acceleration events in LISA Pathfinder data: properties and possible physical origin: Glitch parameter statistics

 \subsubsection{Impulse and duration}

-Fig.~\ref{fig:Glitch_LPF_spSNR3} shows the impulse and the duration of all glitches that are fitted to the templates in any of Eqs.~\eqref{eq:onesidedshape_2tau} to~\eqref{eq:onesidedshape_3tau}.
+Figure~\ref{fig:Glitch_LPF_spSNR3} shows the impulse and the duration of all glitches that are fitted to the templates in any of Eqs.~\eqref{eq:onesidedshape_2tau} to~\eqref{eq:onesidedshape_3tau}.
 For reference the figure reports, for any given duration, also the amplitude of a glitch, well fitted to the template of Eq.~\eqref{eq:onesidedshape} that would have $\left|\Delta v\right|/\sigma_{\Delta v}\equiv \text{SNR}=3$.
 Here $\sigma_{\Delta v}$ is the error on $\Delta v$, and SNR stands for signal-to-noise ratio.
-For OR, the line refers to the sensitivity of the February 2017 run, and is then a lower limit for the other, less sensitive runs.
+For ordinary runs, the line refers to the sensitivity of the February 2017 run, and is then a lower limit for the other, less sensitive runs.

 \onecolumngrid

 \twocolumngrid